christophemarois/fretboard/README.md

 * String names (optional, great to convey the tuning or transposition of a chord, or whether the chord is in left-handed mode)
 * Variable string count
 * Minimum frets per diagram
-* Chord catalog for Ukulele and Guitar, with chord name functions precomputed + support for transposed tunings.
+* Chord shape catalog for Ukulele and Guitar, with chord name functions precomputed + support for transposed tunings + shape tranposition to all roots.
+* Compute chords based on shapes instead of catalog
 * PWA with offline use
+* Keyboard shortcuts for navigating catalog
+* Note names from catalog

-### Upcoming
+### Known bugs

+* Bug in rootless note names (e.g. m7b59)
+* Fix error when manual frets are empty
 * Diagram font fixes + fixes to alterations (♯♭)
-* Compute chords based on shapes instead of catalog
 * Fix to guitar functions where it displays "B" instead of the function

+### Roadmap

+* Shadow root in Vuekulele
+* Toggle root for enharmonic alternatives
 * Mobile layout
 * State preservation across refreshes
-* Note names from catalog